ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/extending-types.md

 title: "Extending Types"
 ---

-In GraphQL we only have one query, mutation and subscription type.
-These types can become hugh which makes them hard to maintain.
-In order to divide types into separate definitions GraphQL allows to extend types.
+In GraphQL we only have one query, mutation, and subscription type.
+These types can become huge, which makes them hard to maintain.
+To divide types into separate definitions, GraphQL allows to extend types.

 ```graphql
 type Query {